-- 1. Students in the second year of the program are required to obtain at least 40 contact hours with clients at the Harris Center.
-Second year students are provided with a minimum of one hour of weekly individual supervision in the Fall semester and small group supervision in the Spring semester for this activity, and must register for PSY 637 each semester.
+- 1. Students in the second year of the program are expected to obtain at least 30 contact hours with clients at the Harris Center.
+Second year students are provided with a minimum of one hour of weekly individual supervision in the Fall semester and small group supervision in the Spring semester for this activity and must register for PSY 637 each semester.
 PSY 639 is required in the summer. - 2.
-Third and fourth year students are expected to obtain at least 80 contact hours per year with Harris Center clients, and must register for a minimum of three semesters of empirically based group supervision (PSY 637) for three credit hours per semester; four is more standard.
+Third- and fourth-year students are expected to obtain at least 85 contact hours per year with Harris Center clients and must register for a minimum of three semesters of empirically based group supervision (PSY 637) for three credit hours per semester; four is more standard.
 PSY 639 0 credit hour course is required during the summer. - 3.
 State law requires that for any semester in which you are seeing clients, you be registered for academic credit for this work.
 Thus, even after you have finished the above supervision requirements, if you continue to see clients in any setting (which is very likely), you must continue to enroll in PSY 637 each semester.
 You must also register for PSY 639 for all summer sessions (for 0 credit), and maintain supervision approved by the department.
 This requirement will be waived if you become certified by the State Board of Psychology and arrange to be supervised by someone approved by the Board.
 Becoming certified requires that you pass the certification exam, which you may take after earning your Master's degree. - 4.
 All students are required to accrue a total of 200 client contact hours at the Harris Center during their 2nd through 4th years.
-This clinical activity must include: - a minimum of four individual adult clients: - leading one group or class; - being available to conduct one assessment each semester (Spring, Summer, and Fall), with two semesters off across the 2nd through 4th years.
+This clinical activity must include: - a minimum of four individual clients. - a minimum of 4 assessments - at least 100 of the 200 total direct contact hours must be from individual therapy If requirements are not met by the end of the 4th year, students must complete requirements in their 5th year.
+Applications for internship may be delayed if Harris Center requirements have not been met.

-D. Clinical Practicum Placement Opportunities
+F. Clinical Practicum Placement Opportunities